When it comes to business and people, there really isn’t much of a difference between them. Now, bring in the Kardashians into the picture.

 How Your Startup Can Learn from the Kardashians

-In conclusion, her human skills, technically known as Emotional Intelligence (EI), which she probably got from her mother, enabled her to sell ice to the Eskimos.
+In conclusion, Kim Kardashian’s human skills, technically known as Emotional Intelligence (EI), which she probably got from her mother, enabled her to sell ice to the Eskimos.

 Combine that with an already existent environment and social media boom and voila, become the most famous person on earth for no apparent reason.